-The GSMA represents the interests of mobile operators worldwide, uniting more than 750 operators with over 350 companies in the broader mobile ecosystem, including handset and device makers, software companies, equipment providers and internet companies, as well as organisations in adjacent industry sectors.
+The GSMA represents the interests of mobile operators worldwide, uniting more than 750 operators with almost 400 companies in the broader mobile ecosystem, including handset and device makers, software companies, equipment providers and internet companies, as well as organisations in adjacent industry sectors.
 The GSMA also produces the industry-leading MWC events held annually in Barcelona, Los Angeles and Shanghai, as well as the Mobile 360 Series of regional conferences.

 At the GSMA, we take privacy and data protection seriously.
 This Privacy Statement describes the GSMA’s policies and practices regarding its collection and use of your personal data, and sets forth your privacy rights.

 If you have any queries about the Policy, please get in touch with us using the contact details set out at Contact Us link below.